gitxFaDe/-NotWindowsMediaCreationTool/README.md

 # Notes:

-Make sure to replace $DriveLetter with the correct letter of your USB drive. (watch out for line 17,22 and 42)
+Make sure to replace your DriveLetter with the correct letter of your USB drive. (watch out for line 51 and 56)

 This script assumes 7-Zip is installed at the default path.
 If 7-Zip is installed in a different location, update the $sevenZipPath variable accordingly.